AI rules that protect people and enable innovation

 SafeAI brings together researchers, policymakers and civil society to help design practical, evidence-based policy to ensure AI benefits people.

-AI has the potential to improve lives, from boosting productivity to transforming healthcare, education and environmental management.
+AI has the potential to improve lives, from boosting productivity to transforming healthcare, education and environmental management around the world.

-But the technology is advancing faster than our laws and institutions can keep pace.
+But this technology is advancing faster than our laws and institutions can keep pace.

-Without effective safeguards, AI could amplify bias, erode privacy and displace human accountability.
+Without the right safeguards, AI could amplify inequality, deepen bias, erode trust and displace human accountability.

 SafeAI